boschresearch/blech/README.md

 Before using it in a safety relevant setting, make sure that the software fulfills your requirements and adjust it according to any applicable safety standards (e.g. ISO 26262).

+For a documentation of this fork, read "Visualization of abstract modes in Blech".

 ## Quick guide to the Blech compiler